lolandese/lolandese.github.com/terms.md

 My one man company is registered in Italy.
 I invoice my services.
 I do however accept payrolling if required.

-Having an EU passport and company, I can be employed freelance in any member state without hassle.
+Having an EU passport and company, I can be employed freelance in any EU member state without hassle.

 For the US, Canada and Australia I am tied to the visa regulations.
-I can come over for a period of 90 days and be compensated for expenses only.
-I am available remote and open for proposals.
+I can come over for a period of 90 days and be compensated for expenses only when on location.
+I am open for proposals that start on location and continue remote.

 ## On location